 Within 20 days upon the expiry of the publicity period, the enterprise can submit the application and the following documents to the local market regulatory authority for the simplified deregistration:

 - The Commitment Letter of All Investors;

 - The power of attorney to agent; and

 After submitting the application, enterprises can choose to submit the paper documents to local market regulatory authority.
 Eligible market players may go through simplified deregistration formalities online throughout the whole process by submitting electronic documents.

 After receiving the submitted documents, the local market regulatory authority will issue a decision on the simplified deregistration of the enterprise within three working days.
 If agreed, this means the business has been officially written off.

 To be noted, the submission of false statements, or fraudulent concealment, during the simplified SAMR deregistration procedure may result in rejection and may be listed as violation of the law.
 This can result in a blacklisting of the entity through the National Enterprises Credit Information Public System.
 Parties affected by such conduct may claim damages from the investors in the enterprise, and depending on specific circumstances, investors may also face administrative and criminal punishment.

-How the simplified tax deregistration procedure works
+What is the simplified tax deregistration procedure?

 We break down key aspects of the procedure below.